 This post contains affiliate links.
 Click here to see my full disclosure policy.

 I started by darkening the top of this buffet using my favorite Java gel stain from General Finishes.
 If you want to know my process for restaining, you can read how to darken stain without stripping.
 This is the same process I do on most of my furniture makeovers.

-I added highlights to the center of the doors and around the edges of the drawers to give depth to the piece.
+I added highlights to the various places on the doors and around the edges of the drawers to give depth and added dimensions to the piece.

 The hidden drawer is a fun feature.
 It looks like the top support edge and you can only open it by opening the drawer underneath.